lijiacd985/Mmint/README.md

 Example Command:

-python DepthvsReadsNum.py -m a.G.bed b.G.bed c.G.bed -l A B C -o depthvsReadsNum
+mplot DepthvsReadsNum -m a.G.bed b.G.bed c.G.bed -l A B C -o depthvsReadsNum

-input file can be the ouput file (*.G.bed) from MOABS (mcall) or a file with at least 5 columns:
+input file can be the ouput file (*.G.bed) from MOABS (mcall) or a file with at least 6 columns:

 chr start end ratio total-C total-mC